martimanzano/DOGO4ML-PYTHON/README.md

 The API documentation is available on https://martimanzano.github.io/TrustML/.
 The wiki with tutorials on the package's usage and extension is available on https://github.com/martimanzano/TrustML/wiki/Home/.

 The _TrustML_ package is free software distributed under the Apache License 2.0.
-If you are interested in participating in this project, please use the [GitHub repository](https://github.com/martimanzano/TrustML); all contributions are welcomed.
+If you are interested in participating in this project, please use the [GitHub repository](https://github.com/martimanzano/TrustML); and review the [Contributing page](https://github.com/martimanzano/trustML/blob/modular/CONTRIBUTING.md), the [Code of Conduct](https://github.com/martimanzano/trustML/blob/modular/CODE_OF_CONDUCT.md) and the specific [Contributing articles](https://github.com/martimanzano/trustML/tree/modular/contributing) all contributions are welcomed.